 Students will register with the General Coordinator and provide its 5 favorite TROPIMUNDO Trajectories.

 Each Trajectory is divided in 4 semesters.
 Students start their program at the European university of their choice in Semester 1 (S1).
-The courses in S1 are divided into basic and specialised courses leading to equivalent competences in all three European study poles.
+The courses in S1 are divided into basic and specialised courses leading to equivalent competences in all European study poles.
 During the second period (S2) in situ field experience and courses will take place in one of the universities in the tropics.
 During S3 specialisation will be sought at a European university different from that where the respective student started.
 During S3 the courses between the three study poles are very different.
 Finally, in S4 the student returns to where she or he started from for thesis research.